ARTICLE I. Headquarters

 C. Personal Members

-- Non-salaried librarians – including retired or unemployed.
+· Non-salaried librarians – members who may be retired or unemployed.

-Section 7.
-The Executive Council may, by majority vote, recommend to the membership the conferring of Honorary Life Membership on persons whose past contribution to libraries in the Caribbean and to the work of ACURIL has been of such outstanding nature that the Association honors itself and its members by such action.
-Honorary Life Members shall enjoy all the privileges of membership.
-Honorary Life Members are assessed no dues.
+D. Honorary Life Members.
+The Executive Council may, by majority vote, recommend to the membership at the General Assembly the conferring of Honorary Life Membership on persons whose past contribution to libraries in the Caribbean and to the work of ACURIL has been of such outstanding nature that ACURIL honors itself and its members by such action.

 ARTICLE III.
 Dues